MLA titles: formatting and capitalization rules

 When you abbreviate a title, be sure to keep the formatting consistent.
 Even if the abbreviation consists only of letters, as in the MV example, it must be placed within quotation marks or italicized in the same way as you would if the source title were written in full.

-Titles in languages other than English
+Titles in foreign languages

 In the Works Cited list, if you are listing a work with a title in a language other than English, you can add the translated title in square brackets.